sidcoder121/Animated_WebPage/README.md

 # Animated_WebPage
 This project is  made for just practicing HTML and CSS.</br>
-It was the faantastic experience for me.
+It was the fantastic experience for me.